 More information on Cap Tourmente NWA is provided in the summary table below.

-- 20 km of hiking trails through a mosaic of habitats - Map of Hiking Trails (spring-summer-fall)
+- 20 kilometres (km) of hiking trails through a mosaic of habitats - Map of Hiking Trails (spring-summer-fall)

 - Interpretation centre: Information, exhibits and audiovisual presentations